Under the Influence of Music Business Mentors

 .

-“Seduction” as a Business Model in the Arts
+“Seduction” Business Model of the Arts

 by Gary Powell